 The Faith Journey:

-Prior to the Rite of Acceptance you must select a sponsor to accompany you on this journey.
-They are to serve you as your guide and role model in living the Christian faith.
-The person selected must be a baptized, practicing Catholic Christian.
-Sponsors are encouraged to attend our catechetical sessions and all Rites discussed above.
-They do not have to be a member of the Espiritu Santo faith community.
-If you are new to the area or are unable to find a sponsor the RCIA Team will assist you.
+Prior to the Rite of Acceptance, you must select a sponsor to accompany you on this journey.
+He or she will be your guide and role model in living the Catholic faith must be a confirmed and practicing Catholic.
+They are encouraged to attend our catechetical sessions and all Rites mentioned above.
+They do not have to be a member of Espiritu Santo Parish.
+If necessary, the RCIA Team happily will assist you in finding a sponsor.

 |Volunteer Positions||Catechists and Assistants|